freddyhong/netflix-clone/README.md

 # Netflix Clone Coding <br> [Go To Website](https://netflix-clone-tau-woad.vercel.app/)

 ## 📷 Project Description
-This is a personal Netflix Clone project I developed during the summer of 2024 to enhance my skills in React.js and TypeScript.
+This is a personal Netflix Clone project I developed during the summer of 2024 to enhance my skills in React.js and TypeScript. <br>
-It utilizes the The Movie Database (TMDb) API to fetch movie information.
+It utilizes the The Movie Database (TMDb) API to fetch movie information. <br>
 The UI is styled using Styled Components, with animations powered by Framer Motion, and the project is deployed on Vercel.